La liga de los 5: Plot

-Years ago, a team of superheroes knwon as the Liga de los 5 are on a mission to rescue Chema and Dolores, the team leaders' children, from Tin Marín.
+Years ago, a team of superheroes known as the Liga de los 5 are on a mission to rescue Chema and Dolores, the team leaders' children, from Tin Marín.
 Chema and Dolores' mother decides to give in to complete a ritual Tin Marín was conducting, in exchange for her children.
 As their father and the rest of the team attempt to stop Tin Marín, the place collapses and kills Chema and Dolores' parents in the process.

 In the present day, Chema, who has the ability to emanate capsaicin and turn his surroundings pungent, and Dolores, who can turn into a ghost —similarly as how her mother did— now live a civilian life with the team's gadgetman Tuerkas.
 After an inccident in which Dolores uses her powers gets uploaded to the internet, Tin Marín locates their house and kidnaps her.
 Tuerkas introduces Chema to the remaining Liga de los 5 team members: Catrina, a living skeleton who can manipulate bones and use them under her will; Tetlepanquetzal (or Tetle for short), an Aztec warrior who can turn into any animal he touches; and Tuna Guzmán, a lucha libre wrestler whose body can produce spines and cactus sap.
 Chema, Catrina, and Tetle go to recruit Tuna; as he gets into and argument with his employer, Tuerkas informs the team that Tin Marín is at the Museum of Anthropology getting his hands on a dagger needed for a ritual.
 Tin Marín steals it, but Tuna reveals he had replaced the original dagger with a decoy and kept the original one, although it got stolen from him before.

 The team head to the Lagunilla market in hopes to find the dagger.
 Unbeknownst to them, Tin Marín tracks them down and retrieves the authentic dagger.
 Meanwhile, at Tin Marín's hideout, Dolores learns that Tin Marín wants to summon a supernatural entity known as Dr. Vampiro who could resurrect his daughter.
 The next day, Chema and Tuna find Tin Marín's hideout after Chema realizes he was given a flyer about a local fair earlier.
 After their sneak-in goes awry, Catrina and Tetle arrive in a modified bus and save both of them but the bus gets stuck in the underground.
 Tin Marín summons Dr. Vampiro but he is deceived by Dr. Vampiro as he does not resurrect his daughter as he had promised.
 The team escapes from the bus and Chema frees Dolores with the help of a redeemed Tin Marín, who sacrifices himself to liberate Dolores.

-Dr. Vampiro gives sentinence to various landmarks of Mexico City; including Tláloc's fountain, the Angel of Independence, the Cabeza de Juárez monument, and the Monument to the Revolution, to cause havoc in the city.
+Dr. Vampiro gives sentience to various landmarks of Mexico City; including Tláloc's fountain, the Angel of Independence, the Cabeza de Juárez monument, and the Monument to the Revolution, to cause havoc in the city.
 Catrina, Tetle, and Tuna successfully stop them as Chema and Dolores join powers to defeat Dr. Vamprio, he is defeated and crushed by the Estela de Luz.
 The reunited Liga the los 5 are recognized as saviors of the city.